 Education technology is transforming classrooms, administrative offices and virtually every other aspect of the 21st century learning experience.
 But for the young learners themselves, the biggest single game-changer is almost always the 1:1 digital learning device that’s placed in their hands.

 In district after district where individual computing tools are introduced, student engagement and collaboration skyrocket as teachers adopt a more discovery-focused approach to education.
 Often, this school-issued device is the first and only computer in a student’s household, opening up a new world of learning opportunity for his or her entire family.
 The advantages of 1:1 devices extend to instructors and administrators as well, as everyone in the district takes advantage of this new ability to access, share and manipulate information securely.

-In its role as an education-focused technology provider, United Data Technologies is responsible for helping school districts to acquire, customize, organize, distribute and manage thousands of these devices.
+In its role as an education-focused technology provider, UDT is responsible for helping school districts to acquire, customize, organize, distribute and manage thousands of these devices.
 The districts themselves identify their various end-user categories and their specific computing needs; UDT then helps them match those needs against an amazing portfolio of desktop and mobile form factors now available: traditional towers, All-in-Ones, mini-PCs and NUCs; slim laptops and Ultrabook* devices; tablets; and convertible or detachable 2 in 1s.

 Ensuring complete compatibility